CircuitVerse/CircuitVerse/README.md

 ## Testing with BrowserStack
 This project is tested with BrowserStack.
 ## My First Contribution
-This is my first contribution to the CircuitVerse repository gor GSOC!
+-Anchal Singh -First contribution to open source.